Putting it all together

 # --- PHP processing ---

-include php.conf;
+include snippets/php.conf;

 }

 This guide is maintained as part of a modular, SSL-first framework.
+Each configuration is audited for production stability and modern security standards.

 Compatibility: Tested against current stable releases.
 While optimized for the stack above, core logic remains relevant for Nginx 1.26+ and PHP 8.2+ environments.